Istanbul pogrom: Execution

 At 17:00, the riots started in Taksim Square, and rippled out during the evening through the old district of Beyoğlu (Pera), with smashing and looting of Greek commercial property, particularly along Yüksek Kaldırım street.
 By six o'clock at night, many of the Greek shops on Istanbul's main shopping street, İstiklal Avenue, were ransacked.
 Many commercial streets were littered with merchandise and fittings torn out of Greek-owned businesses.
-According to the eyewitness account of a Greek dentist, the mob chanted "Death to the Giaours" (non-Turks), "Massacre the Greek traitors", "Down with Europe" and "Onward to Athens and Thessaloniki" as they attacked.
+According to the eyewitness account of a Greek dentist, the mob chanted "Death to the Giaours" (infidels), "Massacre the Greek traitors", "Down with Europe" and "Onward to Athens and Thessaloniki" as they attacked.
 Predictably, the situation came soon out of control and the mobs were shouting "First your property.
 Then your life".

 The riot died down by midnight with the intervention of the Turkish Army and declaration of martial law.
 The police, who supported the attacks by preparing and organizing the operations, was ordered to hold a passive stance and leave the mob to roam the streets of the city freely and commit atrocities against the civilian population.
 The Turkish militia and police who coordinated the attacks refrained from protecting the lives and properties of the victims.
 Their function, instead, was to preserve adjacent Turkish properties.
 However, there were a few cases where police officers prevented criminal activity.
 On the other hand, the fire brigade, whenever it reached a fire, claimed that it was unable to deal with it.

 Related violence

 According to some sources, between 13 and 16 Greeks (including two clerics) and 1 Armenian died as a result of the pogrom.
 However, a number of deaths were never recorded due to the general chaos, so estimates vary.
 An early source gives the number of dead as 0, but witness accounts, mortal remains, as well as later sources contradict this.
 According to a number of other sources the total death toll is estimated to be at least 30.
 A list of 37 dead has also been compiled.
 Apart from the 30 identified victims, 3 unidentified bodies were found inside the shops, while another 3 burned bodies were found in a sack in the region of Beşiktaş.
 Moreover, 32 Greeks were severely wounded.
 Men and women were raped and forced to convert to Islam, and according to accounts including those of the Turkish writer Aziz Nesin, men, including a priest, were subjected to forced circumcision by members of the mob.
 Moreover, an Armenian rite Christian priest died after the procedure.
-Priests were also scalped and burnt in their beds and Greek women raped.
+Priests were also scalped and burnt in their beds.
 Nesin wrote: